 An airport lounge has always felt like a luxury to an infrequent flier like me.
-But when we booked our Caribbean cruise we decided to treat ourselves.
-Here’s our review of Club Aspire lounge at Gatwick North terminal.
+But when we booked our Caribbean cruise we decided to treat ourselves to a pre-flight visit to Club Aspire lounge at Gatwick North terminal.
+Here’s our review of this Gatwick airport lounge.

 Where is Club Aspire Lounge in Gatwick North Terminal?